 What’s your favourite thing about working in the mortgage industry?

 The continuous change within the market, and the growing need for technology and opportunities.

-So, you’ve seen some big changes during your time with Mortgage Brain.
-Have you seen this in the industry over the time you’ve been with Mortgage Brain?
+So, you’ve seen some big changes in the industry during your time with Mortgage Brain?

 Now, for some quick-fire personal trivia.
 What do you like to do to relax during your leisure time?

 Well, it’s not relaxing that’s for sure.
 I love the gym, I love everything fitness-related as everyone at Mortgage Brain knows – I’m known as a bit of a machine when it comes to working out.
 At the moment I’m enjoying cycling into work every day.
 Of course, I also love spending time with my family and relaxing with a glass or bottle of wine.

 You said you love travelling.
 If you could visit anywhere in the world, where would you go?